 If you wanted to write a drama about child grooming, where would you choose?
-According to Rotherham Labour MP Sarah Chapman, there may have been more than a million white children abused up and down the country by gangs of predatory Muslim Asian men.
+According to Rotherham Labour MP Sarah Champion, there may have been more than a million white children abused up and down the country by gangs of predatory Muslim Asian men.
 Bradford, Halifax, Rochdale, Nottingham, Calderdale, there’s plenty of choice.

 Take Calderdale where fifteen Muslim Asian men “systematically” groomed and sexually abused teenage girls in Halifax and Bradford between 2009 and 2011.
 No, Calderdale is too complex.
 The police had to sift through nearly 60 hours of interviews with the two victims.
 There were 1,848 statements, 2,963 exhibits and more than 20,000 items of disclosure in what was described as a “complex and lengthy operation”.
 Worse still, the girls were reported as showing “immense courage and bravery in reporting these matters to the police and in providing evidence”.
 No, not Calderdale, the victims are not victim enough.